Online Resource for CPP Disability Participants in 2023

 Lawyers and Representatives for CPP Disability

 CPP disability is made so that applicants can do it themselves.
-Or with assistance from a friend or relative But there are times when going it alone is challenging.
+Or with assistance from a friend or relative But sometimes it's challenging to prevail on your own.
 Even if you have a valid disability and should be eligible, it can still be very frustrating.
 It is typical for people to work with a representative in complex cases.
 A "CPP disability lawyer" may be involved here.
-Or a different person who is familiar with the procedure Many lawyers will take cases on a no-win, no-fee basis.
+Or another expert in the process Many lawyers will take cases on a no-win, no-fee basis.
 Before hiring a lawyer or advocate, do your research.

 Every province in Canada has seen success with the representation of CPP disability clients that Resolute Legal has provided.
 All phases of the claim, including the initial application, reconsideration appeals, and the Social Security Tribunal, are assisted by our CPP disability attorneys.
 If you're dealing with an appeal, we can assess the circumstance and make recommendations to increase your likelihood of success.
 Part of our free claim review includes this.
 To request a free consultation, call us at (888) 732-0470 toll-free today.
 You can also submit a form.